Why should I sue after I get into a motorcycle accident?

 At MacGillivray Law, we specialize in assisting individuals in their recovery process following motorcycle accidents, ensuring they obtain rightful compensation for their injuries.
 If you or a family member have sustained injuries in a motorcycle accident, reach out to us today for a free consultation.

-What should you do after a motorcycle accident has occurred?
+What should I do after a motorcycle accident has occurred?

 Can you sue after a motorcycle accident?